dahlia/fedify/FEDERATION.md

 Since Fedify is a framework, what activity types it uses is up to the application developers.
-However, Fedify provides a set of activity types that are commonly used in the Fediverse.
+However, Fedify provides a set of activity types that are commonly used in the fediverse.
 The following lists the activity types that Fedify provides:

  -  [`Accept`](https://jsr.io/@fedify/fedify/doc/vocab/~/Accept)